marksteve/usapan/README.md

 # Usapan
-A no-frills comments widget powered by Firestore.
+A no-frills comments widget powered by Firebase

 ## Features
 - Unstyled